sabinbaniya/discord-documentation/docs/set-permissions.md

 - Manage Nicknames

+- Moderate Members

 All of these permissions are necessary for her features to work.
 Disabling any of these will cause unexpected errors to occur.

+> [!NOTE]
+> The permissions for interaction responses (slash commands) is a bit tricky, and in some cases the permissions applied to your @everyone role take effect.
+A known instance of this is that if @everyone is denied the `Use External Emojis` permission, then Becca's attempts to use external emojis will fail regardless of her permissions level.

 ## Integration Role